mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 That's when I think you start seeing the things breaking, right?
 Because you have two, I think you have two scenarios below that threshold, right?
-Like, either you have, you know, people are saying, all right, like, I'm just gonna go with the past, like something that, you know, maybe like five or 10 years ago could have been like in Heroku for instance.
+Like, either you have, you know, people are saying, all right, like, I'm just gonna go with the path, like something that, you know, maybe like five or 10 years ago could have been like in Heroku for instance.

 Now you have a bunch of other solutions for that.
 Or like, As a service type of